jart/js2-closure/README.md

 js2-closure is able to analyse the JavaScript code in your buffer to determine which imports you need, and then update the `goog.require` list at the top of your buffer.
 It works like magic.
 It also runs instantaneously, even if you have a big project.

 ### Installation

 Install this package from MELPA using `M-x install-package` and type `js2-closure`.
 If you aren't already using MELPA, see: http://melpa.milkbox.net/#/getting-started

-You then need to run a helper script that crawls all your JavaScript sources for `goog.provide` statements.
-You need to give it the root directory of all your sources, including the Closure Library itself.
+You then need to run a helper script that crawls all your JavaScript sources for `goog.provide` statements, in addition to your Closure Templates (Soy) for `{namespace}` declarations (assuming you're using the Soy->JS compiler).
+You must also download the source code to the Closure Library and pass this script the path of the `closure/goog` folder.
 Here's an example:

     wget https://raw.githubusercontent.com/jart/js2-closure/master/js2-closure-provides.sh
     ./js2-closure-provides.sh \
+        ~/project/closure-library/closure/goog \
-        ~/justinetunney.com/assets/closure/closure/goog \
+        ~/project/js \
-        ~/justinetunney.com/assets/js/jart \
+        ~/project/soy \
         >~/.emacs.d/js2-closure-provides.sh

 That will generate an index file in your `~/.emacs.d` directory.
 If you